MZuhairKhan/The-Third-Kind/README.md

 # Credits

-Bonus challenge was inspired by a college club hackathon [problem](https://github.com/Quantum-Computing-Club-IIITDWD/QCCHackathon-2022).
-Check it out!
+The bonus challenge was inspired by a college club hackathon problem.
+Check it out [here](https://github.com/Quantum-Computing-Club-IIITDWD/QCCHackathon-2022)!